 Expiration Dates Extended

 As a thank you to our members, we will be extending all membership expiration dates.
-Members will be mailed new membership cards before we reopen in the Fall.
+Members will be mailed new membership cards in the Fall.
 For membership inquiries, please contact us at email@example.com

 Our Founders Circle was established in 2000 and is made up of over 150 individuals and businesses.
 These members enjoy special benefits and unique, Founders-only events.